prajwalc22/auto-commit/README.md

-#Auto Commit.
+# AutoCommit

-##A simple script that commits a contribution to github when executed.
+A simple script that commits contributions to github  when executed.